 Program Director: Adam B. Lewin, Ph.D., ABPP

-Cognitive Behavioral Therapy with Exposure and Response Prevention for OCD
+Cognitive Behavioral Therapy (CBT) with Exposure and Response Prevention for OCD

-We specialize in Cognitive Behavioral Therapy (CBT) for OCD.
-CBT is mainly based on two principals: 1) exposure and response prevention and 2) cognitive therapy.
-Exposure is described as having the patient face his/her fear.
+We specialize in cognitive behavioral therapy (CBT) for OCD.
+CBT is mainly based on two principals: 1) exposure and response prevention, and 2) cognitive therapy.
+Exposure is described as having the patient face his or her fear.
 Response prevention follows exposure and involves the patient with OCD refraining from engaging in repetitive, compulsive activities often performed to ease anxiety.
 Cognitive exercises teach the patient to challenge his/her thought processes.
 This approach has strong research support.

 Is a once daily visit "intensive" enough?